TassioCarmo/havard-cs50x-week4-memory/README.md

 ## Others

 When we pass a variable to a function, we're not actually passing the variable to the function, We're passing a copy of that data to the function.
 The function does something, and maybe we use that value when it gives it back.

+If we use pointers instead of using variables, or instead of using the variables themselves or copies of the variables, we can now pass the variables around between functions in a different way.
+This means that if we make a change in one function, that change will actually take effect in a different function